prateekvrma/Astar-PathPlanning-RigidRobot/README.md

 (Please be patient as it may take a while to visualize the output)

-5. At last you will see the output: Visualization Complete.
+Step <5> At last you will see the output: Visualization Complete.

 ## Results
 The output video generated.